hx2A/py5website/reference/sketch_no_lights.rst

 Description
 ===========

 Disable all lighting.
-Lighting is turned off by default and enabled with the ``lights()`` function.
+Lighting is turned off by default and enabled with the :doc:`lights` function.
 This function can be used to disable lighting so that 2D geometry (which does not require lighting) can be drawn after a set of lighted 3D geometry.

 Underlying Java method: `noLights <https://processing.org/reference/noLights_.html>`_